adamthecreator369/ColorToGrayscale/README.md

 # ColorToGrayscale
-Simple Java programs that converts a .ppm image from color to grayscale.
+Simple Java program that converts a .ppm image from color to grayscale.
 <br>
 <br>
 Original